Skip to main content

 The Oklahoma Medical Marijuana Authority (OMMA) is the regulatory agency for Oklahoma’s medical marijuana program.

 Oklahoma voters authorized the state’s medical marijuana program in 2018 with State Question 788.
-SQ 788 created OMMA and the state laws that started the industry.
+SQ 788 created the state laws that started the industry.
 OMMA’s rules are based on those state laws, and subsequent amendments and new state laws passed by the Oklahoma Legislature.
 OMMA was part of the Oklahoma State Department of Health (OSDH) until Oct.
 31, 2022, and became an independent state agency on Nov.
 1, 2022, when SB 1543 (2022) took effect.

 OMMA is responsible for processing commercial and patient license applications, providing customer service to licensees and applicants, facilitating the rulemaking process based on state statutes, enforcing our rules, investigating possible violations of medical marijuana laws and more.